sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 #### Adding a Skeleton Directory to Your Module

-The second line in the `[GatherDir::Tempalte]` tells the plugin where to gather the files from by passing a value to the `root` parameter.
-In this case, the value we are passing is the `skel` directory inside of our blueprint directory.
+The `root` parameter in the `[GatherDir::Template]` tells the plugin which directory to gather the files from.
+In this case, the `skel` directory inside our blueprint directory.
 There is nothing special about the "skel" name which is short for "skeleton."
 We could call the directory anything we want.

 But the `skel` directory doesn't exist yet so let's fix that.
 Making sure you are inside the `command` blueprint directory, issue this command:

 `mkdir skel`

 Now we are going to add our `bin` directory inside of our `skel` directory.
-The `bin` directory is where we are going to put our module's command.
+As mentioned, the `bin` directory is where our module's command will go.

 `mkdir skel/bin`

-Next, we are going to create the template file for our command.
-Open a new text file add the following lines to a new file:
+Next, we create the template file for our command.
+Open a new file add the following lines to it:

 ```